Track Talk, W11

 * More manual testing

 I am a firm believer in test automation and am convinced that we need it more than ever in today’s IT environment.
 However, I have seen a trend that seems to be to do more automation and less manual testing.
 Test automation is not the best at finding the failures of the software.
-Manual exploratory testing is the most effective way of finding the failures.
+I will explain how we can provide more manual testing throughout the project.